By Talaera Talks on Sep 13, 2022 2:20:24 PM

 Cultural intelligence in business translates into better relationships with coworkers and customers, better sales performance in various markets, and better customer service around the world.

-Learn how to manage language and cultural diversity in the workplace.
+Learn how to manage language and cultural diversity in the workplace

-Working across cultures can be challenging, but there are ways to increase your cultural intelligence (CQ).
+Working across cultures can be challenging, but there are ways to increase your cultural intelligence.
 By understanding and respecting cultural differences, you can build trust and communication with people from other cultures.

 Three sources of CQ: Head, Body, Heart